Who Owns GMC?

 While GMC is known for delivering rugged pickup trucks and family-friendly SUVs to North Pole drivers, Buick hones in on affordable luxury, with most models offering standard amenities like automatic climate control, QuietTuning™ technology, leather-appointed seating, and more.

-Schedule a test drive at Chevrolet GMC Of Fairbanks to learn more about the brand’s vehicles, features (like the GMC Sierra bed sizes and the Sierra 2500HD towing capacity), and technologies.
+Schedule a test drive at Chevrolet Of Fairbanks to learn more about the brand’s vehicles, features (like the GMC Sierra bed sizes and the Sierra 2500HD towing capacity), and technologies.
 We’re conveniently located near North Pole and Fort Wainwright!
 While you’re here, be sure to check out our current offers and incentives on new models like the Sierra, the tow-ready Acadia, and Yukon!

-More from Chevrolet GMC Of Fairbanks
+More from Chevrolet Of Fairbanks

 • 2025 Chevy Tahoe Preview